---

 ### Zones

-The high 4 bits of every stem are the zone identifier `Z`.
-The most significant
+The first byte of every key is the zone identifier `Z`.

 | Zone `Z` | Category |